-Temporary dwellings shall comply with the setback standards for the zoning district in which they are located.
+When possible, temporary dwellings may comply with the setback standards for the zoning district in which they are located.

 4. Accommodations

 A temporary dwelling shall contain sleeping accommodations, flush toilet(s), and tub or shower bath adequate to serve the inhabitants thereof.